 Sometimes students share information with us about their demographics, which may help put their application experience into a bit more perspective.

-This student identifies as an Indian man who went to a grammar or selective state school.
+This student identifies as a White British-Irish woman who went to a fee-paying school.

 Before I made my application…

 When did you decide you wanted to apply to medicine?

 I’ve always thought about it as both parents are medics, I’ve always been surrounded by it.
 I really like science and caring for people is something engrained in my values early on.

 How did you choose what medical schools to apply to?